barrust/pyspellchecker/README.rst

 **more likely** the correct results.

-``pyspellchecker`` supports multiple languages including English, Spanish, German, and French.
+``pyspellchecker`` supports multiple languages including English, Spanish, German, French, and Portuguese.
 Dictionaries were generated using the `WordFrequency project <https://github.com/hermitdave/FrequencyWords>`__ on GitHub.

 ``pyspellchecker`` supports **Python 3**.
 If may work for Python 2.7 but it is not guaranteed (especially for Non-English dictionaries)!